-When eyebolts are used with backing nuts, the backing nut must be at least SAE J995 Grade 5 and fully engaged with at least one full thread exposed.
+When eyebolts are used with backing nuts, the steel backing nut must be equivalent to SAE J995 grade five hex nuts as a minimum and fully engaged with at least one full thread exposed.

 Note: With engineering approval, nut type eyebolts can be used without the shoulder being flush.